wdtaylor30/wdtaylor30.github.io/_pages/content.md

 {% include base_path %}

+Utilizing skills in script writing, video recording, and editing, I had the pleasure of contributing to the USC SPEC Lab's [Applied Data Science Training](https://www.uscspec.org/applied-data-science-trainings) materials.
+You can find the first of my videos on data visualization in R [here](https://www.youtube.com/watch?v=VotVjGAkSiA).

-In my free time, I make videos on [YouTube](https://www.youtube.com/channel/UCMFgsiB1pfEGzmeZ7jmeHeg) and stream on Twitch.
+In my free time, I make similar videos on [YouTube](https://www.youtube.com/channel/UCMFgsiB1pfEGzmeZ7jmeHeg) and stream on Twitch.

 I grew up playing video games and watching popular content creators' streams and videos.
 In middle school I built a gaming computer and started a gaming channel on YouTube, unfortunately without much noteworthy success.
 Through that experience, however, I developed a videography and editing skillset that I continue to leverage.